DashankaNadeeshanDeSilva/Abstractive_text_summerization_with_transformers_deep-learning/README.md

 **Components of the pipeline**

-1. Utilities: Positional encoding and masking
+1. Utilities: Positional encoding and masking.
-2. Model: Mulit head attention with encoder-decoder blocks
+2. Model: Mulit head attention with encoder-decoder blocks.
-3. Training loop and inference
+3. Training loop and inference for testing.

 **How to run**